osohq/oso/new-docs/content/python/guides/data_access/django.md

 ## How it works

-QuerySets containing authorized models are automatically filtered using constraints derived from the policy.
+`QuerySet`s containing authorized models are automatically filtered using constraints derived from the policy.

 For example, the above policy has the following rule: